 Motors consume a significant fraction of electricity in the United States and in the world.
 As part of the International Future Energy Challenge, student teams are endeavoring to improve the efficiency of fractional-horsepower machines.
 The present work summarizes the motor design and construction process for a 500 W prototype induction machine targeting efficiency above 80%.
 Analytical and finite-element results are shown.

-J. W. Kimball and M. Amrhein, "Machine Design Considerations for the Future Energy Challenge," Proceedings Electrical Insulation Conference and Electrical Manufacturing Expo, 2005, Institute of Electrical and Electronics Engineers (IEEE), Oct 2005.
+J. W. Kimball and M. Amrhein, "Machine Design Considerations for the Future Energy Challenge," Proceedings of the Electrical Insulation Conference and Electrical Manufacturing Expo (2005, Indianapolis, IN), pp. 448 - 453, Institute of Electrical and Electronics Engineers (IEEE), Oct 2005.

-Electrical Insulation Conference and Electrical Manufacturing Expo, 2005
+Electrical Insulation Conference and Electrical Manufacturing Expo (2005: Oct.
+23-26, Indianapolis, IN)

 Electrical and Computer Engineering